siuyunyip/tiny_spring/bean-04/README.md

 The `BeanReference` is used as the `value` field in `PropertyValue`.
 When `applyPropertyValues`, the program checks each property if it was a regular value or `BeanReference`; if it was `BeanReference`, it means this instance depends on another instance, which will then invoke another round of `createBean` if the dependent bean had not bean instantiated yet, and might lead another round of `applyPropertyValues`.

+### Flaws

+Now the bean is created 'manually' in test file.
+How to write the definition in the XML file, and load the bean as Spring does?